-- Explore the general structure of the IFC file format, with an emphasis on the IFC 4 schema and Model View Definitions
+- Explore the general structure of the IFC file format, with an emphasis on understanding the IFC for Revit schema, its Model View Definitions, and the buildingSMART certification process

-- Discover what's included in Revit 2016 software for IFC support, and what other Autodesk products use IFC
+- Discover what's included in Revit 2017 software for IFC support, and which other Autodesk products use IFC

 - Gain an understanding of the options available when using IFC in Revit—what they mean, and when you might use them